Georgy Shpak: Military career

 Shpak served as a soldier for six months in the 137th Guards Airborne Regiment in Ryazan, then entered the Ryazan Higher Airborne Command School, from which he graduated with honors in 1966 and was appointed commander of the cadet platoon.

 In 1970 he became a company commander of cadets at the school, and in 1973 he became lecturer at the department of tactics.
 Six months later he was appointed battalion commander in the 44th Airborne Training Division in the Baltic area.

 After graduating in 1978 from the M. V. Frunze Military Academy.
 Shpak commanded the famous 350th Guards Airborne Regiment and deployed with it to Afghanistan on December 25, 1979.

 He participated in combat operations in the Republic of Afghanistan (as commander of the 350th Guards Airborne Regiment), Yugoslavia and Chechnya.

 After graduating in 1988 from the Military Academy of the General Staff, he became the first deputy commander of a Combined Arms Army in the Odessa Military District.

 District commands

 In 1989, Shpak became the commander of the 6th Army of the Leningrad Military District, and was later the chief of staff and first deputy commander of the Turkestan Military District.
 Since 1992 he was chief of staff to the first deputy commander of the Volga Military District.
-From December 4, 1996, to September 8, 2003, he was Commander of the Russian Airborne Forces.
+From 4 December 1996 to 8 September 2003, he was Commander of the Russian Airborne Forces.